 - Certify that they know the nominee’s accomplishments and capabilities firsthand.

 - Select one of eight award categories.

-- Describe the Nominee’s accomplishments (300 words or less), leadership qualities (300 words or less), and provide additional background information (300 words or less).
+- Describe the nominee’s accomplishments (300 words or less), leadership qualities (300 words or less), and provide additional background information (300 words or less).
 Tailor the nomination to the category selected and answer the questions in the nomination guidance template.
-Nominees will only be considered in the category selected.

 - A current one-page resume (including years for education and employment) in .doc, .docx, or .pdf format.
 Longer submissions will not be accepted.